Bout2GitIt/FontPicker/README.md

 # FontPicker
-A simple app for displaying and filtering all apps installed on your system.
+A simple app for displaying and comparing all fonts installed on your system.

 # System Requirements:
 - MacOS